 Q Can owners stay with their pet?

-AOwners are not required to stay with their pets for the examination.
-In our experience the pets take longer to settle with their owner present, making scanning more difficult.
+AOwners are not allowed to stay with their pets for the examination.
+In our experience the pets take longer to settle with their owner present, making scanning more difficult and the likelighood of sedation being required increased.
 Anxious patients may require sedation but this is avoided if possible.

 Q Will my pet be shaved?

 A Yes.
 As the ultrasound cannot travel through air trapped in the coat, shaving and using ultrasound gel helps obtain the best image possible.

 Q Why does my pet have to be starved?